TravelModellingGroup/TMG.Aimsun/README.md

-# TMG.Aimsun
+# TMGToolbox for Aimsun
-XTMF Modules for Interacting with AIMSUN
+XTMF Modules for Interacting with Aimsun Next V8.4 or higher.

+It is currently under construction.